Afternoon Tea in the New Forest

 Afternoon tea served Monday to Friday from 2:30pm to 5:30pm and weekends 1:30pm to 5:30pm.
 Booking essential.

 Indulge in Traditional Afternoon tea at the chic Cambium restaurant or in the comfort of a cosy lounge in front of a roaring log fire.
 A mouth-watering selection of finely cut sandwiches, speciality cakes including freshly baked scones smothered in New Forest Jam and thick clotted cream, all complimented by a large selection of the finest artisan teas from Camellia’s Tea House and Fair Trade coffee.

 Careys Manor cater for everyone, their gluten free afternoon tea and vegan afternoon tea are especially popular.
 Special afternoon tea menus and offers are usually available for Easter, Mothering Sunday and Father's Day (with additional delights for Dad, including more savouries and local ale!)

-*** This Easter, enjoy a special 'For the Love of Chocolate' Afternoon Tea at Careys Manor: more information here!
+*** This Valentine's Day, enjoy a romantic afternoon tea at Careys Manor: more information here!

 Afternoon tea served from 3.30pm to 5.30pm.
 Booking essential.

 Afternoon tea at The Montagu Arms is reminiscent of the rituals of its 1840s origins, with a twist.
 A unique ‘course by course’ tasting journey starts with a savoury selection of delicate finger sandwiches and an array of sweet treats, before arriving at freshly baked scones served with homemade jam and clotted cream.
 Your afternoon tea will be perfectly accompanied by a selection of finest loose leaf teas and fairtrade coffee.